 The original mount at the Carnegie Museum

-Hatcher’s (1901) descriptive monograph on Diplodocus carnegii was written well before any of the material was mounted, and so does not comment on the material of the mount.
-Hatcher (1901:4) did provide material lists both for CM 84 itself and for the specimen, CM 94, which provided much of the missing material for the mount.
+Hatcher’s (1901) descriptive monograph on Diplodocus carnegii was written well before any of the material was mounted, and so does not comment on the material comprising the mount.
+Hatcher (1901:4) did provide material lists both for the Diplodocus carnegii holotype CM 84 itself and for the paratype specimen, CM 94, which provided much of the other material in the mount.
 But his list contains at least one error — it is the left scapula and coracoid that are preserved, not the right (McIntosh 1981:20).

-Hatcher’s (1903) brief further notes of Diplodocus carnegii also did not touch on the planned mounting.
-He did however revise the interpretation of the manus to be more plantigrade than previously: this was exactly wrong, as would be shown only a year later in Osborn’s (1904) paper beginning “My previous figures and descriptions of the manus are all incorrect” and illustrating the now familiar vertical semicircular arcade of metacarpals.
-Two years later, Holland (1906:226), either unaware or unconvinced by Osborn’s paper, would claim that the manus should be even more plantigrade than Hatcher had argued.
+Hatcher’s (1903) brief further notes on Diplodocus carnegii also did not touch on the planned mounting.
+He did however revise the interpretation of the manus to be more plantigrade than previously proposed: this was exactly wrong, as would be shown only a year later in Osborn’s (1904) paper beginning “My previous figures and descriptions of the manus are all incorrect” and illustrating the now familiar vertical semicircular arcade of metacarpals.
+Two years later, Holland (1906:226), either unaware of or unconvinced by Osborn’s paper, would claim that the manus should be even more plantigrade than Hatcher had argued.

 Holland (1905) provided an account of the presentation of the first cast to the BMNH, and especially of the speeches given during the presentation ceremony.
-(In this account, and in subsequent papers, Holland referred to Carnegie’s Diplodocus species by the name “Diplodocus carnegiei”.
+(In this account, and in subsequent papers, Holland referred to Carnegie’s Diplodocus species by the name “Diplodocus carnegiei.”
 Although this spelling of the species name should perhaps have been used in the original description, the fact is that it was not, and Hatcher’s (1901) prior publication of the species name carnegii has priority.)
-Although this account is more political than scientific, it does contain the detail that the proximal end of the right tibia shows theropod tooth marks.
-(As noted by McIntosh (1981:20), the right tibia is actually from CM 94, not the “core specimen” CM 84.)
+Although Holland’s (1905) account is more political than scientific, it does contain the detail that the proximal end of the right tibia shows theropod tooth marks.
+(As noted by McIntosh (1981:20), the right tibia is actually from the paratype CM 94, not the “core specimen” CM 84.)

-Holland’s (1906) follow-up on Diplodocus carnegii osteology, while dealing in part with the cast that was mounted at the BMNH in 1905, also predated the 1907 mounting of the original fossil material at the Carnegie Museum.
-This paper was therefore unable to provide a comprehensive catalogue of which bones from which specimens were used in the mount, but did provide some relevant information especially about the skull.
-CM 84, the specimen from which the Carnegie mount is mostly assembled, does not include any skull material.
-Holland (1906:227) explained that the skull supplied to British Museum as part of the Diplodocus cast presented to it in May 1905 was a composite sculpture based on several specimens.
+Holland’s (1906) follow-up on the osteology of Diplodocus, while dealing in part with the cast that was mounted at the BMNH in 1905, also antedated the 1907 mounting of the original fossil material at the Carnegie Museum.
+This paper was therefore unable to provide a comprehensive catalog of which bones from which specimens were used in the mount, but it did provide some relevant information especially about the skull.
+The holotype CM 84, the specimen from which the Carnegie mount is mostly assembled, does not include any skull material.
+Holland (1906:227) explained that the skull supplied to the BMNH as part of the Diplodocus cast presented to it in May 1905 was a composite sculpture based on several specimens.

-The posterior portion was sculpted based on material from CM 662, which was described in detail by Holland (1906:230–246) and illustrated by Holland (1906:plates XXVII–XXVIII).
-This specimen was initially referred by Holland (1906) to the genus Diplodocus and subsequently made by him the holotype of the new species “Diplodocus” hayi (Holland 1924:399).
-The species has since been moved to its own new genus Galeamopus by Tschopp et al. (2015:267).
+The posterior portion was sculpted based on material from CM 662, which was described in detail and illustrated by Holland (1906:230–246; plates XXVII and XXVIII).
+This specimen was initially referred by Holland (1906) to the genus Diplodocus, and subsequently made (by him) the holotype of the new species “Diplodocus” hayi (Holland 1924:399).
+The species has since been made the type species of the genus Galeamopus (Tschopp et al. 2015:267).